Semisol/JSChat/README.md

 Return value:
 undefined
 ## `window.JSChat.botUsername`
-Get th username of the chatbot
+Get the username of the chatbot

 Arguments: